en

 This causes our drama and tragedy: we live in our own worlds.
 We think it is real, but it is made up of our thoughts and is true only to us.

-The unfortunate consequence of this is that there seems to be nothing that we totally agree about.
+The unfortunate consequence is that there seems to be nothing that we totally agree about.
 As long as we worship thinking and keep it on a pedestal, we will never get rid of this net of problems.

 3. We are not individuals.

 We feel there is somebody inside our body, a self, an ego, a person that is different and separate from other persons.
-We come to this conclusion when we watch our lives, look into a mirror or see other people: I am here and they are there.
+We come to this conclusion when we watch our lives, look into a mirror, or see other people: I am here, and they are there.
 I think I have my own thoughts and the others think theirs.
 So we have good reasons to suppose that we are separate individuals.

-To deny the separateness of physical body would be stupid and neurotic.
+To deny the separateness of the physical body would be stupid and neurotic.
 But is there psychological separateness?
 If yes, how does it come about and why do we stubbornly think it is real?

 Our logic is this: I know that I am real, because I think.
-I remember what I was and did yesterday and I know what I experience today.
+I remember what I was and did yesterday, and I know what I experience today.
 I like some people, some not.
 I see, feel and react in my personal way.
 I am me!

 Yet there is one problem with my ego.
 Nobody has seen it or can show where it is.
 I can see and smell my body or feel the presence of others, but that is only the external, physical side.

 Of course, I feel I am more than my body!
 But what exactly is the ego and where is it?
-Is it in the brain, in the body, around the body or everywhere?
+Is it in the brain, in the body, around the body, or everywhere?

-But have we ever asked, why we are so certain about this?
+But have we ever asked why we are so certain about this?
 And would I exist if I didn't think?
 The answer is quite clear.

 To Krishnamurti, the ego is only an idea based on experiences, memory, and knowledge.
-To him, the image of an individual is a fatal mistake, a mixture of misunderstanding, wrong conditioning and unjustified self-importance.
+To him, the image of an individual is a fatal mistake, a mixture of misunderstanding, wrong conditioning, and unjustified self-importance.
 What a pill to swallow!

 It simply is not true.
 Our senses fool us.
 Actually, we are not separate egos: we are inseparable entities in the flow of the world.

-Thus we not only live in different worlds but also in the past world of memories and recollections, and we project our version of future based on that.
+Thus we not only live in different worlds but also in the past world of memories and recollections, and we project our version of the future based on that.

-We may get used to these divisions and perhaps see no possibility to get rid of them although we see many appalling consequences of them: endless conflicts, hatred, many forms of violence, cruelty, fear, insecurity, loneliness.
+We may get used to these divisions and perhaps see no possibility to get rid of them, although we see many appalling consequences of them: endless conflicts, hatred, many forms of violence, cruelty, fear, insecurity, loneliness.

 Which of us is right?
 Only those who see the world as it is and not through their 'individual' ideas and ideals.
 But can anybody actually live like that?
-Aren´t we all conditioned to a mindset based on personal experiences and knowledge?
+Aren't we all conditioned to a mindset based on personal experiences and knowledge?

 Furthermore, we might quite rightly ask, what is the world actually?

-According to Bohm and Krishnamurti, the problem is that we do not realize that our actions are based on images and what this means in our relationships.
+According to Bohm and Krishnamurti, the problem is that we do not realise that our actions are based on images and what this means in our relationships.
 We feel we are dealing with facts also when we are stuck in images.

 The interpretation takes place in the brain.
 We define and classify our perceptions in a nanosecond and react unconsciously before we even notice that we have reacted.
-Our reactions are based on our knowledge and experiences, not the fact.
+Our reactions are based on our knowledge and experiences, not the facts.

-4. We can and must eliminate psychological conditioning.
+4. We can eliminate our psychological conditioning.

 Many people feel that little or nothing can be done.
 They say that we can change the conditioning slowly.